Music of The Hobbit film series: An Unexpected Journey

-Standard edition

-Special edition

-The two-disc special edition contains six bonus tracks and six extended tracks.

-Ratings

 The full score was nominated at the 11th Washington D.C.
 Area Film Critics Association Awards, and "Song of the Lonely Mountain" received a nomination for the Houston Film Critics Society Awards.
 In 2013, the score for An Unexpected Journey ranked ninth out of one hundred in Classic FM's top film scores.
 The album charted in several countries, reaching the top ten album charts in Korea and the United States.
 It was awarded a golden record certification in Canada.